onflow/fcl-js/docs-generator/README.md

 The generator also creates documentation for all types, interfaces, and enums exported from the `@onflow/typedefs` package.
 This documentation is generated every time you run the generate-docs script for any package, ensuring that the types documentation is always up-to-date.

-The types documentation includes:
+The types documentation in the `types` directory includes:

-- Interfaces with their properties and methods
+- **Interfaces** - Documented with their properties and methods
-- Type aliases with their underlying types
+- **Type Aliases** - Documented with their underlying types
-- Enums with all their members and values
+- **Enums** - Documented with all their members and values

 All type documentation includes JSDoc descriptions when available.